Bet365 Bad Reviews & Negative Comments

-Note: when bad reviews focus on the time it takes for the verfication process to be completed and not the actual process then we can understand your frustration.
+Note: when bad reviews focus on the time it takes for the verfication process to be completed and not the actual process then I can understand your frustration.

 #2 – Bet365 Bonus T&C’s

 Another common complaint aimed at Bet365 by negative reviewers concerns the terms and conditions that the company attach to their promotions and bonuses.

-In this area, we can have a little more sympathy for customers complaining.
+In this area, I can have a little more sympathy for customers complaining.

-On the surface, to a new punter, it can look like they are getting something for nothing (even though new gambling advertising regulations have been implemented to stop this as much as possible).
+On the surface, to a new punter, it can look like they are getting something for nothing with promo’s (even though new gambling advertising regulations have been implemented to stop this as much as possible).

 The bottom line here is quite simple.
 You MUST read the terms and conditions of any gambling offer.
 The offers are in place to attract you to sign up and NOT to put the company out of business.

-We actually feel Bet365 do a pretty good job of making it as clear as possible that T&C’s are attached to their opening bonus and you’ll notice they never use the word ‘free’ when advertising the deal.
+I actually feel Bet365 do a pretty good job of making it as clear as possible that T&C’s are attached to their offers and you’ll notice they never use the word ‘free’ when advertising the deal.